Eternal Moments: The Dynamic Universe of Street Photography

 What makes street photography what it is?

 Capturing the ephemeral moments of everyday life and turning commonplace scenes into remarkable images of the human condition is the essence of street photography.
-It focuses on the multitude of realities that are revealed in each passing moment and how pictures can capture a single moment that conveys so much about how constantly changing the world is.
+It reveals the multitude of realities in each passing moment and shows how pictures capture a single instant that conveys the ever-changing nature of the world.

 Which street photographers are the best, and what contributions did they make?